drhayes/drhayes.io/src/routes/now.md

 ## Text

-Trying to stay in the habit of updating my site on the regular.
-Not doing great on that front.

 Check out my [Projects][] note.

 Working on a tumbley-loggy thing over at [wisps][].
 Tags and editorializing work.
 But I still want